hashkat/hashkat/docs/tutorial13.md

 Five days before the national election both agent_types start tweeting ideological content, and increase their use of the social network.
 The configuration file used for this scenario can be found in [/hashkat/docs/tutorial_input_files/tutorial13_scenario_2/](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial13_scenario_2/INFILE.yaml).

-Remove Cola and Peppi and copy these two regions and agent_types into your **INFILE.yaml** file and run the simulation.
+Remove Coke and Pepsi and copy these two regions and agent_types into your **INFILE.yaml** file and run the simulation.

 #### Pick a Winner